Brazil probes California firm for 'biopiracy' of tropical fruit açaí

 Rich in antioxidants and amino acids, açaí is thought to be one of the most nutritional fruits of the Amazon basin and has become a favorite for health-conscious Californians.

-It was not immediately clear why the prosecutors were pursuing Sambazon and not other international marketers of açaí, but the company is one of the largest and longest-running, and makes nutritional supplements rather than just simpler beverages.

-In 2012, the Brazilian government’s environmental agency Ibama fined Sambazon 75,000 reais (about $40,000 at the time) for not obtaining permission to use the genetic material of açaí for the purposes of technological development.

-In its defense, the company said its products were made by simply adding ingredients to açaí fruit pulp.
+The Brazilian government’s environmental agency Ibama fined Sambazon 75,000 reais ($20,000) last year for not obtaining permission to use açaí genetic material for technological development.
+In its defense, the company said its products were made by simply adding ingredients to açaí pulp.

-The new investigation seeks compensation for the communities that produce açaí in the Amazon rainforest in Amapá state, from where Sambazon imports the fruit, the prosecutors office said in a statement emailed to Reuters.
+The new investigation seeks compensation for the communities that produce açaí in the Amazon rainforest in Amapá state, from where Sambazon imports the fruit, the federal prosecutor in charge of the investigation, Rodolfo Lopes, told Reuters.

-It said Sambazon had failed to obtain authorization from the council for the management of Brazil’s genetic biodiversity.
+Besides failing to get authorization from Brazil’s council for the management of genetic biodiversity, Sambazon had not fulfilled a promise to share profits from using açaí genetic material with the communities that picked the berries, he said.

+Lopes said a pickers association complaint in 2008 had led to the fine and now the seeking of civil damages.

 Founded in 2000, Sambazon began by processing açaí into packs of frozen pulp mixed with guaraná, another berry from the Amazon that contains natural stimulants, and selling it to juice bars and fitness clubs in Southern California.